danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

   - "Rails CORS Middleware For Multiple Resources"
 ---

 The Rails app I maintain at work has an admin area used for handling customer requests — things like account adjustments, refunds, and data corrections.
-For a long time, only a handful of staff had access, which worked fine when request volume was low.
-But as the customer base grew, so did the volume of support requests.
+For a long time, only a handful of staff had access, which worked fine when the workload was light.
+But as the customer base grew, support requests piled up.
 It was getting overwhelming for the small number of people to handle alongside their regular work.
 This was resolved by adding a dedicated Customer Support role in the app, assigned to everyone in the Customer Success team.

 That solved the capacity problem, but it also meant a much larger group of people with admin credentials — a bigger attack surface should any credentials leak.
 We decided to require VPN to access any admin route.
 Even with valid credentials, these routes would not be reachable without being connected to the VPN.